appatalks/ChatGPT-sh/README.md

 ** Check out the screenshots!
 I documented how I got here using ChatGPT :D

-** Python Script added using OpenAI SDK - chatgpt.py - Best to use this one :)

 ## Originally created this repo as a proof of Concept.
 Will likely use as a dumping ground till I can organize all the things.
 Fun stuff for sure!
 Original README Down below

 ------------------------------------------------------

 ## Introduction
 This is a bash script that makes an API call to the OpenAI API to generate text using the ChatGPT model.